 When I was in Kauai exactly one year ago, I could have visited the distillery located on an expansive plantation only a couple of miles away from where I was staying.
 Instead, I chose their cheapest white rum on the last day to be consumed in my hotel room and was not impressed at all.
 Needless to say, I did not bring home a bottle of this toasted coconut rum and only found out about it's high rating once I got back home.
-I finally found a bottle at Amelia Liquors in Fernandina Beach, Florida.
-I also saw a bottle further south on A1A at a liquor store next to Harris Teeter, but this is another store from the same owners.
-I just had to look them up.
+I finally found a bottle back at home.

-I also found a bottle of the highly rated Siesta Key Toasted Coconut Rum at a different store, so this Koloa Toasted Coconut Rum was tasted in a side by side test against the one from Siesta Key.
+I also found a bottle of the highly rated Siesta Key Toasted Coconut Rum, so this Koloa Toasted Coconut Rum was tasted in a side by side test against the one from Siesta Key.
 Two different animals!
 This one is clear and the Siesta Key is amber.
 This one is 80 proof and the Siesta Key is 70 proof.
 This one only has toasted coconut, but the Siesta Key adds honey, which also lowers the proof.

 Tasting this Koloa Toasted Coconut Rum neat is the ultimate tropical island experience.
 One could be surrounded by ugly skyscrapers, but just put on some old time Hawaiian music or steel pan Caribbean music, close your eyes, and then sip on this rum.
 You will be transported to memories of crystal clear blue waters in the tropics with breezes shaking the leaves of the coconut palm trees.
 No other rum is capable of evoking this feeling!!!
 Now for those who hate the taste of coconut, the much more subdued taste from Siesta Key should also work.
 Since I have never encountered bees on tropical beaches, adding honey to the Siesta Key Toasted Coconut Rum just does not evoke the same feelings as this Koloa.